Joan A. Lenard: Federal judicial service

-President Bill Clinton nominated Lenard to the United States District Court for the Southern District of Florida on September 29, 1995, to the seat vacated by James Lawrence King.
-Confirmed by the Senate on December 22, 1995, she received commission on December 26, 1995.
+President Bill Clinton nominated Lenard to the United States District Court for the Southern District of Florida on September 29, 1995, to the seat vacated by Judge James Lawrence King.
+She was confirmed by the Senate on December 22, 1995, and received her commission on December 26, 1995.
 She assumed senior status on July 1, 2017.

 Notable case

 Lenard was the presiding judge in the third trial of the Liberty City Seven, after the first two trials ended in mistrials.
-She also has presided over the Moisés Maionica case, the civil trial of Juan López Grijalba, a Honduran Army colonel, who was found responsible killings and kidnappings in Honduras during the 1980s and was ordered to pay $47 million to several torture victims and surviving relatives, and the case of the Cuban Five.
+She has also presided over the Moisés Maionica case; the civil trial of Juan López Grijalba, a Honduran Army colonel, who was found responsible killings and kidnappings in Honduras during the 1980s and was ordered to pay $47 million to several torture victims and surviving relatives; and the case of the Cuban Five.